vib-tcp/nextflow-workshop/README.md

 **Exercise 1**

-Run the `RNAseq.nf` pipeline again, this time also make the reports (both html-report and a visualization of the pipeline)
+Run the `main.nf` pipeline again, this time also make the reports (both html-report and a visualization of the pipeline)

 ****************